-Staff numbers have reduced by one in total with the reduction of one teacher.
-This is despite the fact that the school is expanding.
+Staff numbers have increased by 7 in line with the school expansion plan.
 Whenever a member of staff leaves, careful consideration is taken on whether they need to be replaced on a like for like basis and we take the opportunity to review working practices to improve efficiency.